 Arizona’s state health and safety plan has fallen out of favor with federal Occupational Safety and Health Administration (OSHA) guidelines.
 The state may lose its federally approved status – and federal dollars for its health and safety program.

-2/6/2015 UPDATE: On February 6, 2015, the Federal Occupational Safety and Health Administration (Federal OSHA) rejected Arizona’s state-specific residential fall protection (RFP) standards.
-All Arizona state-specific RFP standards are repealed effective Saturday, February 7, 2015.
+February 2015 UPDATE: On Feb.
+6, 2015, OSHA rejected Arizona’s state-specific residential fall protection standards.
+All Arizona state-specific residential fall protection standards are repealed effective Feb.
+7, 2015.
 Employers in Arizona must comply with the federal residential fall protection standards.

-The State is asking OSHA to keep the State Plan certified based on discrepancies in OSHA working-height allowances, which also include allowances for individual employers to develop their own fall protection plans when following the letter of the law is infeasible.
+Officials in Arizona asked OSHA to keep the state plan certified based on discrepancies in OSHA working-height allowances, which also include allowances for individual employers to develop their own fall protection plans when following the letter of the law is not feasible.

 What Does Arizona Want from OSHA?

 Citing evidence that Arizona’s state plan is more effective than federal OSHA guidelines, Arizona is seeking renewed discussions with the federal government before OSHA’s final decision to reject the Arizona state plan.